PavithragokulakrishnanSF/ej2-ts-webpack/README.md

 # ej2-ts-webpack

-Repository Description: A TypeScript sample showing how to set up Syncfusion EJ2 components with webpack from scratch.

-## Project Overview

-This project demonstrates creating a TypeScript-based sample application that integrates Syncfusion EJ2 UI components and uses webpack to compile TypeScript into a bundled output.
-The example includes basic data wiring and a minimal development server for local testing.
+This project demonstrates how to build a TypeScript‑based sample application that integrates Syncfusion EJ2 UI components using Webpack as the module bundler.
+The sample is designed to provide a clear and approachable reference for developers who want to understand how EJ2 components can be used in a plain TypeScript environment without relying on framework‑specific abstractions.

 ## Features

-- TypeScript + webpack compilation
+- Webpack‑based compilation pipeline for TypeScript source files
-- Example EJ2 component usage (see `datasource.ts` and `index.ts`)
+- Example usage of Syncfusion EJ2 UI components with basic data binding
-- Single-file bundle output and `index.html` for static hosting
+- Single, optimized JavaScript bundle suitable for static HTML deployment
+- Minimal development server for rapid local iteration

+## Prerequisites

+- Node.js (LTS recommended)
+- npm or yarn

 ## Installation